Mi117/Network-Traffic-Analysis-with-TCPDump/README.md

 ![006](https://github.com/user-attachments/assets/9d5f4f19-08df-4288-bbe7-8ca713e22f67)

 🔹 Step 6 – Decrypt and Analyze Encrypted Traffic

-- Introduced concepts of SSL/TLS and asymmetric encryption (public/private keys):
+Introducing concepts of SSL/TLS and asymmetric encryption (public/private keys):

 "TLS or Transport Layer Socket is an updated version of SSL or Secure Socket Layer, and is basically a security protocol that encrypts communications between a client (like a web browser) and a server (like a website).
 This ensures that data transmitted over the internet, such as passwords or credit card details, is protected and cannot be intercepted by third parties.
 These protocols are what make HTTPS (HyperText Transfer Protocol Secured) work - securing browsing on the web.
 Each partecipant (client and server) will have a SET OF 2 KEYS, a PRIVATE KEY (secret, known only to the owner) and a PUBLIC KEY (which derives from the Private Key, shared openly): think of the Public Key as the address of the post box, and the Private Key like the actual key possessed by the owner to open it.
 The Public Keys are exchanges in a process called **HANDSHAKING**, which requires: